DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 - Parental care.

-- Additional activities, provided that the district and employee agree that the leave shall qualify as an exigency and agree to both the timing and duration.
+- Additional activities, provided that the employer and employee agree that the leave shall qualify as an exigency, and agree to both the timing and duration of such leave.

 29 C.F.R.
 825.126